andrew/ultimate-awesome/README.md

 - [es6-tools](https://github.com/addyosmani/es6-tools) - An aggregation of tooling for using ES6 today.
 - [awesome-reactnative-ui](https://github.com/madhavanmalolan/awesome-reactnative-ui) - Awesome React Native UI components updated weekly.
 - [awesome-angular-components](https://github.com/brillout/awesome-angular-components) - Catalog of Angular 2+ Components & Libraries.
+- [awesome-ant-design](https://github.com/websemantics/awesome-ant-design) - A curated list of Ant Design resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about Ant Design that we keep up-to-date.
 - [awesome-web-effect](https://github.com/lindelof/awesome-web-effect) - A series of exquisite and compact web page cool effects.
 - [awesome-wysiwyg-editors](https://github.com/JefMari/awesome-wysiwyg-editors) - A curated list of awesome WYSIWYG Editors.
 - [awesome](https://github.com/rollup/awesome) - ⚡️ Delightful Rollup Plugins, Packages, and Resources.